 The palace and grounds are so large that tourists are advised to break their visit into tours of the different palace sections and the grounds (see sections below).

 When I attended, the palace had only recently reopened after the COVID-19 lockdown so some areas were restricted to the public.
 In some cases, designated routes had been set out to accommodate smaller numbers and maintain social distancing.

 However, as Henry VIII is the person most commonly associated with Hampton Court Palace (he was the first royal to own the stately home), it makes sense to start your tour with the Tudor king’s state apartments.

 This is the route I took.
-Read on for more information and click here for guide books to inform your visit.
+Read on for more information.

 You can also click here to download a Hampton Court Palace map.